-Responsible Bill Belichick Plans To Watch The Chiefs Before Week 1
+Responsible Bill Belichick Plans To Watch Chiefs Before Patriots’ Opener

 “Yeah, I mean there’s a lot going on for the coaches right now,” Belichick said.
 “This is one of the hardest weeks of the year for the coaching staff.
 Houston, Detroit, the Giants, the Chiefs, roster decisions — there is a lot going on.”

-If Andy Reid and the Chiefs thought Belichick and the Patriots would perhaps forget to prepare for them with all that’s going on with the preseason and roster cuts and “Game of Thrones” and the Kyrie Irving trade, they received a pretty rude awakening Tuesday afternoon.
-Not only are the Patriots going to prepare for them, but they’re not going to wait until the day before the game to do so.
+If Andy Reid and the Chiefs thought Belichick and the Patriots would perhaps forget to prepare for them with all that’s going on with the preseason and roster cuts and “Game of Thrones” and the Kyrie Irving trade, they received a pretty rude awakening Tuesday.
+Not only are the Patriots going to prepare for them, but they won’t wait until the day before the game to do so.

 Thumbnail photo via Kevin Jairaj/USA TODAY Sports Images